Are you confident your online experiment will get you the data quality you need?

 Check out these top three considerations when piloting your study.

-At BeOnline 2020 Emily Breese gave an insightful talk about piloting research.
+At BeOnline 2020 Emily Breeze gave an insightful talk about piloting research.
 An often overlooked element of the research process was brought to the forefront of our minds as she took 15 minutes to explain three important considerations to take into account when piloting.

 The primary functions of piloting a study are to test and validate research protocols, data collection instruments, sample recruitment strategies and other experimental techniques, in preparation for a larger study.